 Click to zoom into this image to see an example of how CMYK colours are combined to make new colours.

-Most printers, whether they are laser, inkjet, or lithographic printing press work using Cyan, Magenta, Yellow, and Black (K) inks or toner.
-Your CMYK colour is the mixture of those 4 colours required to get the closest match.
+Most printers, whether they are laser, inkjet, or a lithographic printing press work using Cyan, Magenta, Yellow, and Black (K) inks or toner.
+The difference between RGB and CMYK is that your CMYK colour is the mixture of those 4 colours required to get the closest match compared to RGB that combines Red, Green, and Blue.
 In theory, when something is printed using CMYK, it should be a close match to how the colour appears on screen.
 Using the RGB red above as an example, when converted to CMYK it would be C:0 M:100 Y:100 K:0 – that means 0% Cyan, 100% Magenta, 100% Yellow, and 0% Black.

 A printing press should always produce the most accurate printing results as they are highly calibrated and constantly monitored for colour accuracy.
 Inkjet printers tend to be the next most accurate as they use actual ink a bit like the printing presses and then digital printers can vary more as they use toner (a powdered substance) to burn the image to the page.
 However, a good quality, well-calibrated digital press used by a professional printer should be able to match most CMYK colours.